ahmed-guedmioui/Watchy-App/README.md

  ## Getting Started
-Clone the repository: git clone https://github.com/ahmed-guedmioui/Watchy-App.git__ Get an API key from themoviedb.org's API https://developer.themoviedb.org/docs/getting-started__ Put your API key in config.properties file__
+Clone the repository: git clone https://github.com/ahmed-guedmioui/Watchy-App.git<br/>
+Get an API key from themoviedb.org's API https://developer.themoviedb.org/docs/getting-started<br/>
+Put your API key in config.properties file<br/>
-Build and run the project: Use your Android Studio to bring Watchy to life__ Explore and contribute: Dive into the codebase, share your enhancements, and provide feedback__
+Build and run the project: Use your Android Studio to bring Watchy to life<br/>
+Explore and contribute: Dive into the codebase, share your enhancements, and provide feedback<br/>